rmukh/spherical_ridgelets/README.md

     ./sphridg -i my_dmri.nrrd -ridg ridgelets_coefficients.nrrd

 # Important notes
 For now, this software supports NRRD file formats only (.nrrd, .nhdr) both for input and output.
-To build this project you should have **CMake** and **git** installed.
-The repository contains **Visual Studio 2017** project files for current development purposes.
-Currently **gcc** compiler adequately supported.
-Possibly **clang** works fine, but have not been tested yet.
+To build this project you should have *CMake** and *git* installed.
+The repository contains *Visual Studio 2017* project files for current development purposes.
+Currently *gcc* compiler adequately supported.
+Possibly *clang* works fine, but have not been tested yet.

 # Advanced users

 ## Speed
-All cmake files created in a way that during the building cmake will automatically determine if you have OpenMP installed and use it during compilation.
+All cmake files created in a way that during the building cmake will automatically determine if you have *OpenMP* installed and use it during compilation.
 This gives a significant speedup.
 Also, it detects and builds the package with supported CPU features like SSE, AVX, etc.

 ## Custom build
-This package mainly depends on two libraries: ITK and Eigen.
+This package mainly depends on two libraries: *ITK* and *Eigen*.
 In some cases, you may want to use custom versions of these libraries.
 That's typically happening in the following cases:
 * You have them preinstalled in your system and want to save time on the compilation process;
 * You want to test some specific version for performance comparasion.
 Then you can pass the path in cmake command.
-* For ITK pass -DITK_DIR
+* For *ITK* use *-DITK_DIR*
-* For Eigen pass -DEigen3_DIR
+* For *Eigen* use *-DEigen3_DIR*

 For example: